mctrl-io/mctrl/README.md

 ---

 Mission 14: The RUG Pushers
+IRL      : No

 This is the opposite of a rug pull -- a mission to refund buyers for their losses after catastrophic NFT rugs.
-The idea is to use staking rewards to build up a free blockchain-wide (Cardano) insurance fund.
+The idea is to use staking rewards to build up a free blockchain-wide insurance fund (only on Cardano).

-[something about recent rugs]
+[something about the biggest rugs, and recent rugs]

 The locals, in the case of this mission, are those who got rugged.
 If the RUG Pushers determine that a rug has indeed defrauded customers, they'll get